yhfudev/cpp-libucd/README.md

 Pulls together:

-  * A command line interface to the library, which also compare the results from alternative libraries, such as libicu.
+  * A command line interface to the library, which also compare the results from alternative libraries, such as `libicu`.
   * The UCD library itself from the Mozilla seamonkey source tree
   * The extended languages detection from the project https://bitbucket.org/medoc/uchardet-enhanced/